 In an era where data breaches are becoming increasingly common, it is crucial for organisations to assess their overall risk to avoid becoming the next victim.
 Organisations cannot protect themselves from risks they are unaware of, and many are unsure where to begin.

-As attackers grow more sophisticated and conduct regular attacks, it is essential for organisations to establish and maintain an information security program that provides flexibility in assessing their environments.
+As attackers grow more sophisticated and conduct regular attacks, it is essential for organisations to establish and maintain an information security program and penetration testing that provides flexibility in assessing their environments.

 Small and mid-sized businesses (SMBs) often overlook the security implications of digital transformation as they adopt new technologies like artificial intelligence (AI), cloud computing, and the internet of things (IoT).
 This oversight leaves many organisations vulnerable to cyber theft, scams, extortion, and other cyber crimes.
 Consequently, two-thirds of SMBs experienced a security breach in the past year, with cyber attacks becoming more sophisticated, targeted, and damaging.
 With the average cost per incident exceeding $380,000, a single security breach can be devastating for a small firm.
-Therefore, it is vital for SMBs to prioritise cyber security.
+Therefore, it is vital for SMBs to prioritise cyber security and conduct regular penetration tests.

 Penetration Test vs Vulnerability Test